mdazatorres/2024.WDS.optimization.allocation/README.md

-## Optimizing Spatial Distribution of Wastewater-Based Disease Surveillance to Advance Health Equity
+## Codes and data for article: Optimizing Spatial Distribution of Wastewater-Based Disease Surveillance to Advance Health Equity